babel/minify/packages/babel-plugin-minify-simplify/README.md

 # babel-plugin-minify-simplify

-This plugin will transform code in mainly two ways:

-1. Reduce as much statements as possible into expressions
+> Simplifies code for minification by reducing statements into expressions and making expressions uniform where possible.

+## Example

+### Reduce statement into expression

 **In**

 ```js
 function foo() {
   if (x) a();